Livingston take on St. Mirren in the Premier League of Scotland on November 1.

 Explore stats from Livingston vs St. Mirren on ScoreBat - we are updating the numbers on this page every second of the game.

-Over five meetings since October 2022, the teams have each had their moments.
-Out of the five matches, St. Mirren have won three, and the other two games were draws.
-Their latest meeting occurred on November 25, 2023, during the Premier League of Scotland, with St. Mirren winning 1-0.
-Livingston have managed three goals in these five matches, while St. Mirren have scored eight in total.
-Overall, St. Mirren hold a stronger head-to-head record against Livingston in recent meetings.
+Since October 2022, the teams have clashed six times.
+Livingston have won once, St. Mirren three times, with the remaining two ending as draws.
+Their latest meeting occurred on February 17, 2024, during the Premier League of Scotland, with Livingston winning 1-0.
+Across these six head-to-head matches, Livingston have scored four goals, while St. Mirren have netted eight.
+As things stand, St. Mirren have a superior head-to-head record against Livingston in their recent encounters.

 We are adding goal videos and full video highlights of the match between Livingston and St. Mirren in real time.
-You can watch the goal by Tete Yengi as the videos of the goals are added usually minutes after the actual event if there are any official videos available.
+The videos of the goals are added usually minutes after the actual event if there are any official videos available.
 Full video highlights of Livingston - St. Mirren are being added as they become available on the official social media channels of the league or the teams.